RetroReversing/retroReversing/categories/misc/Conferences.md

 ---
 # Electronic Entertainment Expo (E3)

-E3, which stands for the "Electronic Entertainment Expo," is one of the most prominent and anticipated events in the video game industry.
-It serves as a showcase for the latest video games, gaming hardware, and interactive entertainment.
-E3 brings together game developers, publishers, hardware manufacturers, and gamers to unveil and celebrate upcoming titles and innovations in the world of gaming.
+E3, which stands for the "Electronic Entertainment Expo," was one of the most prominent and anticipated events in the video game industry.
+It served as a showcase for the latest video games, gaming hardware, and interactive entertainment.
+E3 brought together game developers, publishers, hardware manufacturers, and gamers to unveil and celebrate upcoming titles and innovations in the world of gaming.

+The last E3 took place in 2021.
+After cancellations of the E3 in 2022 and 2023, the discontinuation was announced.

 ## Creation of E3
 SEGA was instrumental to setting up E3, in an interview with **Tom Kalinske** (former CEO of SEGA America) he had this to say about the formation of E3: